 FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

-Disclaimer: Some are "Occasionally Asked Questions."
+Disclaimer: Most are "Occasionally Asked Questions."
 The most important ones are at the top.

 What are the top misconceptions about visiting Brooklyn?

-Some people think/hope they can see a wide range of neighborhoods and sites in two or three hours.
+Some people think it's just a "neighborhood"!
+Others think/hope they can see a wide range of neighborhoods and sites in two or three hours.
 I do like wide-ranging tour routes and can manage a fast pace, but visitors must recognize that Brooklyn is very large, and it can take a while to travel between different neighborhoods or landmarks.

 This FAQ was too short (ha), so I made a list about misconceptions.